A video explaining Year 8 HPV vaccination and protection.

 About 4 out of 5 people have an HPV infection at some time in their lives.
 Most HPV infections clear naturally and don't develop into cervical or other cancers.
 Sometimes, HPV infection can lead to the growth of abnormal cells.
 If these cells go untreated, it can eventually lead to cervical and other cancers.

-What types of cancer HPV causes
+Types of cancer that HPV causes

 Cervical cancer